 Vaccination campaign against cholera kicks off in Sudan

-Attributable to the Federal Ministry of Health in Sudan, WHO and UNICEF
+Joint statement by the Sudan Federal Ministry of Health, WHO and UNICEF

 KHARTOUM, 11 October 2019 - “Sudan has launched an oral cholera vaccination campaign in response to the ongoing outbreak of cholera.